 - DALVIK/ART CACHE

 Performing a restore from an older backup can be the solution especially if you had been tinkering around with a Mod and you involuntarily bricked the system that appears to not boot the OS.

 For that, access TWRP’s main screen, tap the Restore button and it will display a list of all backups that you have employed currently.

 With one single tap, you can select the backup, then partition images will be available to restore.
-Ignored theses partition and proceed to the following restoring by swiping the slider.
+Ignored these partition and proceed to the following restoring by swiping the slider.

-Finally, once you complete this easy phase, you will be able to locate all your file system as they were at the time you created the backup.
+Finally, once you complete this easy phase, you will be able to locate all your file systems as they were at the time you created the backup.

 On the Android OS, permissions that were previously set by you may be affected as a result of flashing mods and installing root apps.